 - .1 All below ground buried storm drain piping systems shall be constructed out of PVC Schedule 40. - .2 All above ground storm drain piping systems 65mm (2-1/2") or larger shall be Schedule 40 PVC DWV.
 50mm (2") and smaller shall be hard temper DWV copper or PVC.
-The use of fire rated PVC is acceptable (XFR). - .3 All pumped storm drain piping systems shall be constructed out of rigid type "L" copper pipe or Schedule 80 PVC. - .4 All drain piping serving Chemistry Labs and Wet Labs shall be shall be constructed out of acid resistant PVDF for the greater of the first 50'-0" or until the effluent is neutralized and deemed safe for use of more conventional drain piping materials.
+The use of fire rated PVC is acceptable (XFR).
+Use rigid fiberglass insulation with PVC jacket where required with a thermal performance not to exceed 0.033 W/m^{2.°}C @ 24°C. - .3 All pumped storm drain piping systems shall be constructed out of rigid type "L" copper pipe or Schedule 80 PVC. - .4 All drain piping serving Chemistry Labs and Wet Labs shall be shall be constructed out of acid resistant PVDF for the greater of the first 50'-0" or until the effluent is neutralized and deemed safe for use of more conventional drain piping materials. - .5 Cast iron is not acceptable.